Shubhammane13/Petrol-pump/README.md

 # Petrol-pump
-this is terminal base petrol pump project using python
+this is terminal base petrol pump project using python. using function and user get bill in mail.